nitrozyna/FDR-Metabolomics/timelog.md

 ### 2 Nov 2020
 * *3 hours* Continued trying to recreate Passautto q values, still no luck but seeing the main differences.

+### 3 Nov 2020
+* *1 hour* Prepared for the meeting wirh supervisor by making notes and reorganising the notebook to show some results.
+* *0.5 hour* Meeting with supervisor.